 While toys, clothes and entertainment top the list of ways grandparents spend money on their grandkids, 27 percent of grandparents contribute to school expenditures and 19 percent contribute to college savings.

-Patricia Hausknost, a wealth planner with City National Bank, said that's not surprising.
+Paul DeLauro, manager of wealth planning for City National Bank, said that's not surprising.
 The excitement of becoming a grandparent brings with it a sense of responsibility about ensuring the grandkids are raised to be successful and productive individuals with the right values.

 “A great role for grandparents can be to teach their grandkids about money; about what it takes to make money and about what it takes to save money," she said.